Make a daily game plan

 We all know that nutrition is key to good health, but when you’re busy it can be hard to find time to eat at all.
 The reality is that missing a meal reduces the level of sugar in your blood, which can sometimes trigger or exacerbate a headache.
 Get each day off to a good start by enjoying a healthy breakfast – it’s been found to reduce stress and improve work performance.

-Sleep away stress, and watch headaches disappear
+Sleep away stress, and your tension headache

 Have trouble getting to sleep in the first place?
 Then try changing your routine.
 Going to bed at a regular time each night and avoiding caffeine in the evening can help.
-You could also try a new pillow or changing your sleeping position, which may decrease tension in your neck and shoulders.